How to move around in China:

 Tickets can be bought either going to a train station or through an authorized agency.

 If you are in Shanghai or Beijing, you'll find ticket windows where they speak English (there are signs).
 In the rest of the cities, you'll need a piece of a paper with all your ticket information written in Chinese on it: point of departure and arrival, departure time, ticket number, ticket class.
 Ask someone at your hotel to write this information down for you.
 Passports and cash are a must to buy your tickets!

-The train tickets in China can be reserved with a maximum of 20 days in advance in www.12306.cn.
-However, you'll need to know how to speak Chinese and also a credit card from a Chinese bank.
+The train tickets in China can be bought about 2 weeks in advance in China Railway's official website www.12306.cn.
+However, this website is kind of a nightmare and you will have difficulties if you are not a Chinese citizen.
 That is why it's best to pay a specialized agency so they can make the reservation for you (even if you ask them to make the reservation more than 20 days in advance, they will keep you data and they will buy your tickets once they are for sale).

 Type of seats in Chinese trains:

 There are 4 types of seats, although not every train has all of them:

 - Soft sleeper: the most recommendable, especially if you have to spend the night on the train.
 Compartments with 4 beds in two bunks which convert into sofas during the day.
 They provide clean sheets, and the door locks with a key.
 If you aren't a group of 4, normally you end up sharing the compartment with other passengers (in general, Chinese are very civilized travellers).
 If you let the ticket inspector know and an empty compartment is available, you can change compartments and be alone (they prefer to avoid any altercations with tourists).
 Some compartments even have a TV and outlets for plugging in electronic devices.
 The restroom is shared and always outside the compartment.